zsebastian/stir-lang/README.md

 Assigns the value 42 to foo and 9001 to bar.
 The identifiers are assigned in order and are assigned the address for the value they are assigned to up until the next value.
 The evaluation of the identifier then becomes the value they are assigned to.
 We must have at least one whitespace between the first tuple and the colon, but the second tuple must be followed immediately by the colon, as `:[` is considered one token.
 This is true for `:identifier` also.
 This is the only way to use the values of tuples separetely, since the tuple is considered a single value.
 Note that we can do something with the values of this tuple and then "return" the original tuple again.
-Tuples are strongly typed, and and may only be unpacked using the same number of identifers, who will get the same type as the value they are assigned (or rather, what type the value evaluates to).
+Tuples are strongly typed, and may only be unpacked using the same number of identifers, who will get the same type as the value they are assigned (or rather, what type the value they evaluate to).

 A tuple may contain units, or identifers.
 Like so: